elastic/rally/docs/command_line_reference.rst

 ``plugin-params``
 ~~~~~~~~~~~~~~~~~

 Allows to override variables of Elasticsearch plugins.
+It accepts a list of comma-separated key-value pairs or a JSON file name.
+The key-value pairs have to be delimited by a colon.

 Example::